microcks/microcks.io/content/blog/graphql-features-what-to-expect.md

 Now just open your browser on [http://localhost:8080](http://localhost:8080) and connect with `admin/microcks123` 🚀

-As usual, we’re eager for community feedback: come and discuss on our [Zulip chat](https://microcksio.zulipchat.com/) 🐙
+As usual, we’re eager for community feedback: come and discuss on our [Discord chat](https://microcks.io/discord-invite/) 🐙

 Thanks for reading and supporting us!